Chain Length Sizing

 Replacement chains for bicycles are usually longer than you need.
 This repair help article will take you step by step through the different methods of sizing a bike chain.

 Before we begin the chain sizing process, let’s first define the two types of multi-speed bicycle chain.
-There are chains that use a quick link and chains that use a special connecting rivet chains.
-Quick link chains use two removable outer plates to connect the chain.
+There are chains that use a master link (or “quick link”) and chains that use a special connecting rivet chains.
+Master link chains use two removable outer plates to connect the chain.
 Connecting rivet chains use a special rivet to connect the chain.

 Check & Remove Chain